w3c/wai-website/pages/about/projects/wai-expand-access/index.md

 ---
+# Translation instructions are after the "#" character in this first section.
+They are comments that do not show up in the web page.
+You do not need to translate the instructions after #.

-title: "WAI Expanding Access Project: Expanding Web and Mobile Accessibility in Low Resource Regions and Communities"
+title: "WAI Expanding Access Project: Expanding Web and Mobile Accessibility in Low Resource Regions and Communities"   # Do not translate "title:".
+Do translate the text after "title:".
-title_html: "WAI Expanding Access Project:<br>Expanding Web and Mobile Accessibility in Low Resource Regions and Communities"
+title_html: "WAI Expanding Access Project:<br>Expanding Web and Mobile Accessibility in Low Resource Regions and Communities"    # Do translate the text with <br>
-nav_title: "WAI Expanding Access"
+nav_title: "WAI Expanding Access" # A short title that is used in the navigation
-lang: en
+lang: en   # Change "en" to the translated language shortcode
-last_updated: 2022-00-00

-permalink: /expand-access/
+last_updated: 2022-00-00   # Put the date of this translation YYYY-MM-DD (with month in the middle)

+permalink: /expand-access/   # Add the language shortcode to the end; for example /fundamentals/accessibility-intro/fr
-ref: /expand-access/
+ref: /expand-access/   # Do not change this

 feedbackmail: wai@w3.org
 ---